harkerbyte/harkerbyte/README.md

 ![EHil](https://github.com/harkerbyte/harkerbyte/assets/79071277/48251478-4df5-4235-bd0f-4b92196017c3)

 ### About
-* The name's Sh-ade (shade), an encompass of my first and surname.
+* Call me Sh-ade (shade), an encompass of my first and surname.
 * Hobby: That's really none of your business, mate.
 * Location: Probably somewhere on planet Earth.
 Couldn't find me?
 Have you checked for me on planet Mars?
 * Religion: Proudly Muslim, as-salamu alaykum brother.